Semliki national park

 Firstly, Semliki national Park was a reserve in 1932.
 The government later named it a national park in 1993.
 It lies between 670-760m above sea level.

-This park occupies the floor of the Semuliki Valley.
+This park occupies the Semliki Valley.
 It is just north of the Rwenzori Mountains.
 The landscape and vegetation are unique.
-They are an extension of the Ituri Forest of the Congo.
+They are in fact an extension of the Ituri Forest of the Congo.

 In fact, Semliki is the true lowland tropical forest in East Africa.
 Two hot springs like geysers bubble up from the surface.
 This shows the forces that have shaped the valley in the last many million years.
 According to legend, the hot-springs are male and female.

 Semliki is one of Africa’s oldest and diverse forests.